mhranjbar/CLRE/PCM/README.md

   keywords = {convolutional neural networks, Deep learning, deep neural networks, experimental pictures, phase change material, temperature measurements}, publisher = {Society of Chemical Industry and John Wiley & Sons Ltd.}
 }
-'''
-## 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.